-Piquillo Pepper is grown usually in Northern spain.
-It is said to originate from South America, "pimientos del piquillo" are used frequently in spain for tapas.
+Piquillo Pepper is grown usually in Northern Spain.
+It is said to originate from South America, "pimientos del piquillo" are used frequently in Spain for tapas.
 The plant produce small 7 cm long and pointy dark red triangular peppers that tend to be quite bitter when eating raw.
 They are often stuffed, grilled, skinned and deseeded to release their wonderful sweet flavour.
 They can then be eaten either whole, stuffed or preserved for later use.
-Check the mouth-watering recipe of "pimientos del piquillo confitados", caramelised sweet peppers cooked in a garlic flavoured olive oil.
+Check the mouth-watering recipe of "pimientos del piquillo confitados", caramelised sweet peppers cooked in a garlic flavored olive oil.

 Scientific Name: Capsicum annum